-The Workshop Add On ticket ($150) includes one Workshop on Monday morning and one Workshop on Wednesday morning.
-You will be askeded to specify your choices during registration.
+The Workshop Add-On ticket ($150) includes access to one Workshop on Monday morning and one Workshop on Wednesday morning.
+You will be asked to specify your two choices during registration.

 Option A: Best Practices in Supercomputing Systems Management

 Presented by: Practitioners and Experts from Industry, Academia and National Labs

 Abstract: This session will share best practices in supercomputing systems management.
 In the last few years, our industry has made great progress improving the reliability of very large MPI jobs in our clusters but the challenge still remains on how to best squeeze every last piece of performance out of our systems.
 Coupled with a changing landscape for the filesystems and evolving services supported by cloud, the choices we make as HPC professionals becomes more difficult but no less critical.

 We are organizing a workshop to share best practices in filesystems monitoring and management and performance management with a focus on the cluster’s health to drive application performance.
 Experts and practitioners from industry, academia and national laboratories will present and share their experiences on these subjects as well as leading a discussion.

 Option B: Hiring, Developing and Retaining an Inclusive Workforce

 Presented by: Texas Women in High Performance Computing